-The Master's Writing Seminar is a two-semester course taken throughout the year of study for full-time STM students, or during the final year for part-time STM students.
-The course normally meets online approximately every other week during the fall and spring terms.
+The Master's Writing Seminar is a two-semester course taken during the second or final year of study for MA students.
+The course normally meets approximately every other week during the fall and spring terms.
+The seminar is normally available in both an on-campus section and an online section.

 Through selected readings, class presentations, three (or more) required stages of drafting, as well as through peer and instructor reviews, the Master's Writing Seminar is designed to assist MA and STM students in a) writing a critically informed and academically superior Master's level thesis on a topic that contributes to the study of theology and religion and, when appropriate, the interface of these with other disciplines and contemporary culture; and b) successfully defending the thesis in an oral exam conducted by members of the CTS faculty.
-For some students, the course and thesis writing will also serve as c) an important stage of training for doctoral-level work in theological and religious studies and/or the humanities and contemporary culture.
+For some students the course and thesis writing will also serve as c) an important stage of training for doctoral-level work in theological and religious studies and/or the humanities and contemporary culture.